Monochloramine: Safety

 US EPA drinking water quality standards limit chloramine concentration for public water systems to 4 parts per million (ppm) based on a running annual average of all samples in the distribution system.
 In order to meet EPA-regulated limits on halogenated disinfection by-products, many utilities are switching from chlorination to chloramination.
 While chloramination produces fewer regulated total halogenated disinfection by-products, it can produce greater concentrations of unregulated iodinated disinfection byproducts and N-nitrosodimethylamine.
 Both iodinated disinfection by-products and N-nitrosodimethylamine have been shown to be genotoxic, causing damage to the genetic information within a cell resulting in mutations which may lead to cancer.

 Another newly-identified byproduct of chloramine is chloronitramide anions, whose toxicity has not yet been determined.

-Lead poisoning incidents
+Lead poisoning

-In the year 2000, Washington, DC, switched from chlorine to monochloramine, causing lead to leach from unreplaced pipes.
-The number of babies with elevated blood lead levels rose about tenfold, and by one estimate fetal deaths rose between 32% and 63%.
+When a community water supply switches from chlorine to monochloramine as a disinfectant, lead is known to leach from lead pipes.

-Trenton, Missouri made the same switch, causing about one quarter of tested households to exceed EPA drinking water lead limits in the period from 2017 to 2019.
-20 children tested positive for lead poisoning in 2016 alone.
-In 2023, Virginia Tech Professor Marc Edwards said lead spikes occur in several water utility system switchovers per year, due to lack of sufficient training and lack of removal of lead pipes.
-Lack of utility awareness that lead pipes are still in use is also part of the problem; the EPA has required all water utilities in the United States to prepare a complete lead pipe inventory by October 16, 2024.
+Chlorine's oxidative nature stabilizes a passivation layer of lead dioxide in lead pipes, but chloramine is a weaker oxidant than elemental chlorine.
+Thus, when chlorine is replaced by monochloramine in water supplies, lead dioxide can be reduced to more water-soluble forms of lead, leading to increased lead concentrations in drinking water.

 Synthesis and chemical reactions

-Chloramine is readily soluble in water, ether, but less so in chloroform, and carbon tetrachloride.
-It is a highly unstable compound in concentrated form.
-Pure chloramine decomposes violently above −40 °C. When in a gaseious form and an aqueous solution, it is thermally slightly more stable.
+Chloramine is readily soluble in water and ether, but less so in chloroform and carbon tetrachloride.
+It is highly unstable when concentrated.
+Pure chloramine decomposes violently above −40 °C. When in a gaseous form and an aqueous solution, it is thermally slightly more stable.